This Week at St. Luke’s

 In Our Prayers

-Please keep the following in your prayers this week: Jordan, Frank, Elaine, Lynn, Mary Jane, Robin, Heather, Chase, Carol, Stacy, Isabella, Will, Dave, Philomena, Kyle, John, Diane, Jeanette, Anne, Rick, Amy, Mario, David, Canon Bill+, Charles, Richard, Laura, Todd, Joseph, Scott, Bill, Joann, Karen, Rylee, Ricky, Don, and Margaret.
+Please keep the following in your prayers this week: Jordan, Frank, Elaine, Lynn, Mary Jane, Robin, Heather, Chase, Dave, Philomena, Kyle, John, Diane, Jeanette, Anne, Rick, Amy, Mario, David, Canon Bill+, Charles, Todd, Joseph, Scott, Bill, Joann, Karen, Rylee, Ricky, Don, Margaret, Marty, Anne, Gail, Father Shearer, William, and Brendan.

-And the departed: Luke, Francis, and Arch.
+And the departed: John.
 May they rest in peace and may light perpetual shine upon them.

 Access Online Giving: